I am now represented by the Oxford-based Zuleika Gallery.

 New Work and Forthcoming Exhibitions

-New Work shows work in progress for exhibition in 2016.
-The first pots in the collection, Nightwalker and Travelling West can be seen here.
-You can follow updates for this and all other works in progress at The C Word (supplement).
+New Work shows work in progress for exhibition in September 2016.
+Nightwalker and Travelling West, both migration stories from an Iranian refugee, are the first pots in the collection.
+In progress: Postcard from the Caliphate - follow updates for this at The C Word (supplement).

 Recent Work is a new page showing pots from 2014.